maytusp/triplet_search/README.md

 This repository is the official code of
 [What makes a face looks like a hat: Decoupling low-level and high-level Visual Properties with Image Triplets](https://arxiv.org/abs/2409.02241).

-This work is accepted at Workshop on Human-Inspired Computer Vision at ECCV 2024, Milan The camera-ready version is coming soon.
+This work is accepted at **Workshop on Human-Inspired Computer Vision at ECCV 2024**, Milan, Italy.
+The camera-ready version is coming soon.

 ### Description